 York for the purpose of forming the Eastern Professional Golfers Association.
 In 1905, Thomson wintered in Florida and came third in the

 West Coast of Florida Open Championship.
 In March 1906 he moved to Roseville Golf Club, (NJ) and played in the 1906 Metropolitan Open at

 Hollywood G.C.
 Later that year he came third in the first championship of the Eastern PGA played at Forrest Hill Field Club, (NJ).

 In May 1906 Thomson attended a meeting of the Eastern PGA in New York for the purpose of selecting eleven amateurs to form an advisory

 board.
-In 1907, Thomson was pro at Wee Burn C.C, Noroton, Connecticut where he met his wife Theresa Henry.
+In 1907, he was pro at Wee Burn C.C, Noroton, Connecticut where he met his wife Teresa Henry.
 In 1916 he was appointed links

 superintendent and instructor at Mount Vernon Country Club.
 He remained there for eight years and in April 1924 he was engaged as head